Skip to content

 }

 Claude Code uses stdio transport — no port configuration needed.
-Once configured, Claude can validate contracts, inspect dependencies, and generate new contracts directly from your conversation.
+Once configured, Claude can create contracts, edit them, and validate changes directly from your conversation.

 Claude Desktop